 - For purchasers 76 years or older, inflation protection may be offered but is not required.

-The Missouri Department of Insurance, Financial Institutions, and Professional Registration (DIFP) will certify which long-term care policies meet these requirements.
+The Missouri Department of Commerce and Insurance (DCI) will certify which long-term care policies meet these requirements.